atsoc1993/Quirks-of-Blockchain-as-a-Data-Storage-Solution/README.md

 This repository reviews the pros and cons of an experiment in using blockchain as a data storage solution

 # Concept
-On average, current options for data storage solutions on average charge $0.00001 to $0.0001 per byte.
+- On average, current options for data storage solutions on average charge $0.00001 to $0.0001 per byte.
-An Algorand transaction costs 1,000 microAlgo, which is 1/1,000,000th of an Algo.
+- An Algorand transaction costs 1,000 microAlgo, which is 1/1,000,000th of an Algo.
-At current price, Algorand is $0.27, meaning 1 microAlgo is equivalent to $0.00000027 The maximum capacity of data that can be passed into an application call is 3,584 bytes, and at minimum an application call requires 1,000 microAlgo, meaning each byte stored on-chain costs 0.28 microAlgo (0.2790178571428571)
+- At current price, Algorand is $0.27, meaning 1 microAlgo is equivalent to $0.00000027
+- The maximum capacity of data that can be passed into an application call is 3,584 bytes, and at minimum an application call requires 1,000 microAlgo, meaning each byte stored on-chain costs 0.28 microAlgo (0.2790178571428571)
-The current cost per byte using Algorand as a data storage solution would be $0.0000000754 This is roughly 133x to 1,326x cheaper than traditional data storage solutions, and all data is immutable once stored, and does not incur a reccuring cost to the user.
+- The current cost per byte using Algorand as a data storage solution would be $0.0000000754
+- This is roughly 133x to 1,326x cheaper than traditional data storage solutions, and all data is immutable once stored, and does not incur a reccuring cost to the user.
+- Even if Algorand was at $10 and the transaction fee was increased 10x— using Algorand instead could still be up to 3x cheaper.
+-
 # Workflow
 - A user would deploy their own dedicated smart contract, that has a method to accept data as an application argument.
 - Assertions are made that only the user may submit transactions